Hi, I'm Eric đ I've led AI and subscription products at Amazon for the past 8

-dotCloud is one of my favourite companies.
+dotCloud is one of my favorite companies.
 They're a platform-as-a-service (PaaS) start-up supporting variety of stacks such as Java, Ruby, PHP, Python, Perl and node.js.

 As much as I enjoy working with unix systems and setting up web servers, they shift my main focus: developing web applications.
 As a one man show, my time is very scarce.
 While I was working with PHP, hosting apps used to be extremely simple.
 I could easily get a dirt cheap shared hosting for a few bucks and FTP the code.
 Even for bigger applications, setting up a LAMP stack was and still is very simple.
 However, PHP days are over and Python/Django is what I use for most of the web development.